InterCure Informs That A Lawsuit Was Filed Against the Company by Minority Shareholders of Its Subsidiary

-/EIN News/ -- NEW YORK and TORONTO and HERZLIYA, Israel, April 25, 2023 (GLOBE NEWSWIRE) -- InterCure Ltd. (NASDAQ: INCR) (TSX: INCR.U) (TASE: INCR) (dba Canndoc) ("InterCure" or the "Company"), the leading medical cannabis company outside of North America announces that on April 24, 2023, it was informed that a lawsuit was filed against the Company in Tel Aviv-Jaffa District Court by minority shareholders of its subsidiary, Cannolam.
+NEW YORK and TORONTO and HERZLIYA, Israel, April 25, 2023 (GLOBE NEWSWIRE) -- InterCure Ltd. INCR INCR INCR (dba Canndoc) ("InterCure" or the "Company"), the leading medical cannabis company outside of North America announces that on April 24, 2023, it was informed that a lawsuit was filed against the Company in Tel Aviv-Jaffa District Court by minority shareholders of its subsidiary, Cannolam.
 The lawsuit was filed as part of a conflict between the shareholders and the Company, which is related to disagreements concerning the ongoing management of Cannolam.

 Intercure has conducted a preliminary review of the claims made by the minority shareholders and believes that they lack a valid legal basis.
 The Company is evaluating all legal options, including potential counterclaims.
 The Company is committed to vigorously defending its interests and will take all legal actions available to it.